 - Give the recipient a real address to reply to should they wish to do so.
 Sending from [email protected] just looks disinterested and will do you no favours with spam filters

-We would recommend regularly testing your newsletter with a spam checker , which most email systems provide access to.
+We would recommend regularly testing your client newsletters for financial advisers with a spam checker , which most email systems provide access to.
 Doing so will alert you to anything in your email which is likely to interest the spam filters.
 You can then make changes and preserve the reputation of your IP address.

 Find the most effective time to send

 Finding the optimum time to send your email campaign will take a good deal of work, but is certainly worth the effort.